-The DCC shall enable Parties or RDPs with access to the SMKI Portal Interface via the Internet to:
+The DCC shall enable Parties or RDPs with access to the SMKI Portal interface via the Internet to:

-submit Organisation CSRs and retrieve resulting Organisation Certificates;
+submit Organisation CSRs and retrieve resulting Organisation Certificates.

-access the documents set out in section 2.6.1 of the SMKI Interface Design Specification.

 Authentication to SMKI Services interfaces

-Authentication to SMKI Portal interface via DCC Gateway Connection or via the Internet
+Authentication to SMKI Portal interface via a DCC Gateway Connection or via the Internet

-The DCC shall secure the SMKI Portal interface via DCC Gateway Connection or SMKI Portal interface via the Internet through a mutually authenticated TLS session as set out in the SMKI Interface Design Specification.
+The DCC shall secure the SMKI Portal interface via a DCC Gateway Connection or SMKI Portal interface via the Internet through a mutually authenticated TLS session as set out in the SMKI Interface Design Specification.

+The DCC shall publish to Parties and RDPs a ‘SMKI User Guide’ meeting the requirements of this document.

-Authentication to the SMKI Portal is identical whether an ARO is accessing via a DCC Gateway Connection, or via the Internet.
-In order to authenticate to the SMKI Portal, Cryptographic Credential Tokens are issued in accordance with the procedures set out in the SMKI RAPP.
+In order to authenticate to the SMKI Portal, Cryptographic Credential Tokens shall be issued in accordance with the procedures set out in the SMKI RAPP.

-Cryptographic Credential Tokens require the Authentication Client software in order to use them.

-Each Party or RDP wishing to access the SMKI Portal Interface shall install the Authentication Client software on each ARO’s computer used to access the SMKI Portal Interface.
+Each Party or RDP wishing to access the SMKI Portal interface shall install the Authentication Client software on each ARO’s computer used to access the SMKI Portal interface.

-The DCC shall make the Authentication Client software available and ensure that the software:
+The DCC shall make the Authentication Client software available to Parties and RDPs and ensure that the software:

-is accessible via a URL that shall be specified and updated from time to time in the SMKI User Guide, using One Way Authentication which can be validated using a CA Browser Forum server certificate that is signed by a Root CA that is present in in the Windows ‘Trusted Root Certification Authorities’ certificate store’;
+is accessible via a URL that shall be specified and updated from time to time in the SMKI User Guide, using One Way Authentication which can be validated using a ‘CA Browser Forum ‘server certificate that is signed by a ‘Root CA’ that is present in in the Windows ‘Trusted Root Certification Authorities’ certificate store’;

-is compatible with Microsoft Windows 7 and 8.1 operating systems;
+is compatible with published operating systems;

-is Digitally signed using the Private Key associated with a Code signing Certificate that is signed by a Root CA that is present in in the Windows ‘Trusted Root Certification Authorities’ certificate store’; and
+is digitally signed using the private key associated with a code signing certificate that is signed by a root CA that is present in in the Windows ‘Trusted Root Certification Authorities’ certificate store’; and

 is supported by instructions as to how to install the Authentication Client software, as set out in the SMKI User Guide.

-The Party or RDP shall download, and verify the authenticity and integrity of, the Authentication Client software on first use by checking the Digital Signature used to sign the software and validating the CA Browser Forum server certificate using the Certification Authority certificates present in the Party’s or RDP’s ‘Trusted Root Certification Authorities’ certificate store’.
-If such checks are successful, the Party or RDP shall install the Authentication Client software on each computer that they will use to access the SMKI Portal.
-“Administrator” privileges are required to install the Authentication Client software but are not required to run such software.
+The Party or RDP may download, and verify the authenticity and integrity of, the Authentication Client software on first use by checking the digital signature used to sign the software and validating the ‘CA Browser Forum’ server certificate using the certification authority certificates present in the Windows ‘Trusted Root Certification Authorities’ certificate store’.
+If such checks are successful, the Party or RDP may install the Authentication Client software on each computer that they wish to use to access the SMKI Portal.
+In Windows, “Administrator” privileges are required to install the Authentication Client software but are not required to run such software.

-Once the Authentication Client software is successfully installed and where using the Internet Explorer browser to access the SMKI Portal, the Party or RDP shall, prior to any attempt to access the SMKI Portal, ensure that the web browser security settings on such computers are not set to ‘High’ and shall ensure that TLS1.2 is enabled in the web browser settings.
-If such security settings are set to ‘High’, some functionality, particularly in relation to search and ordering functionality, may not operate correctly.

-The DCC shall ensure that each Cryptographic Credential Token issued contains the appropriate IKI Certificate and Private Key for that Party or RDP, used to authenticate the ARO to the SMKI Portal interface via the DCC Gateway or the SMKI Portal via the Internet.
+The DCC shall ensure that each Cryptographic Credential Token issued contains the appropriate IKI Certificate and Private Key for that Party or RDP, which is needed to authenticate the ARO to the SMKI Portal interface via the DCC Gateway Connection or the SMKI Portal via the Internet.

 Furthermore, the DCC shall ensure that:

-access to the Cryptographic Credential Token is PIN-protected and the Private Key corresponding with the IKI Certificate used for authentication cannot be removed from a Cryptographic Credential Token;
+access to the Cryptographic Credential Token is PIN-protected and the Private Key corresponding with the IKI Certificate used for authentication cannot be removed from the Cryptographic Credential Token;